SolomonDefi/solomon-monorepo/apps/developer-docs/docs/contributing/commit-format.md

 <scope> [<project>]: <short-summary> #<issue-number>
 ```

-Any line of the commit message cannot be longer than 100 characters.
+Each commit message cannot be longer than 100 characters.

 ## Commit Message Header